SoftwareFlow/vip_taxi/README.md

 - [x] **v1.1.0 more commands for control**
       - command `/holdtaxi` for immediately hold the drive
       - command `/gotaxi` for continue the drive
       - command `/canceltaxi` for cancel the drive
+- [ ] **v1.1.2 Bugfixes and Optimizations**
+      - Fix: If no waypoint set as a destination, npc drive a standard loop
+      - Taxi will wait for a waypoint, otherwise it stay idle
 - [ ] *Bugfixes & NUI implentation with buttons*
 - [ ] *Bugfixes & NUI update*
 - [ ] *Music Control in NUI*